ZedPea/Game/README.md

 `cabal install`

-This will install the programs in ~/.cabal/bin
+This will install the program in ~/.cabal/bin

 If you add this line to your ~/.profile:
 `PATH=$PATH:~/.cabal/bin`
-you will be able to run the programs from any bash shell.
+you will be able to run the program from any bash shell.

-Otherwise, you will have to invoke them with ~/.cabal/bin/r34Downloader
+Otherwise, you will have to invoke it with ~/.cabal/bin/sdl-game-wip

 #### Running the program